Mitchshona/authowl/README.md

 ### Important Note about Firebase Setup:

-The provided Firebase configuration file will not work out of the box Part of the assignment is to identify and make the necessary changes to get Firebase working You will need to:
+The provided Firebase configuration file will not work out of the box.
+Part of the assignment is to identify and make the necessary changes to get Firebase working.
+You will need to:

 - Review the Firebase configuration
 - Identify the missing pieces